tyharbert/python-best-practices/ReadMe.md

 Every application should have some form of global error handling and logging.

 For a Flask API, such as this one you can use `@app.errorhandler(Exception)` to manage all unhandled exceptions.
 Other frameworks may have their own methods of catching unhandled exceptions, but for a basic Python applications a `try: ... except: ...` block at the highest level will do.

+# Adding Unit Tests and Mocks
+In many applications unit tests can be help to quickly verify that code functionality has not changed unexpectedly.
+This can be helpful in production applications, even if it is only added as needed rather than aiming for exhaustive code coverage.
+I recommend using Pytest.
+This adds more than unittest, like better test feedback and the ability to run a single test with multiple inputs, and it is backwards compatible with unittest.